 4. Give yourself a time out, if need be

 Too triggered to connect?
-Rather than sending your child away, let her know that you’re upset and that you need to calm down.
+Rather than sending your child away (which I don’t advocate regardless), let her know that you’re upset and that you need to calm down.
 It’s okay to use those words; you’re modeling real feelings and the need we all have for space to process.
 Your tone can reflect your feelings here; model authenticity.
 Make sure she’s in a safe place and assure her that you’re coming back soon.
 Of course, stay within a safe distance if your child is young.

 Taking time to compose yourself is always preferable to saying or doing something you’ll regret later.
 Avoid labeling your reason for distance as being because of something your child did (which can result in shame); rather, model it as a healthy way to cool off when you’re too triggered to speak calmly.
 “I feel…” statements work well here (as in, “I feel frustrated and need to go into the bedroom to calm down, but I’ll be back in a minute.”).
 For little kids who don’t yet understand time as we do, it helps to give them a frame of reference they understand, such as, “I’ll be back by the time you could sing the ABC song three times.”
 When you’re in a calmer place, go back to your child and try idea #3 again.